igorgarbuz/blog/README.md

 -   [ ] Automatic broken links checker?
 -   [ ] Better Markdown footnotes styling
 -   [ ] Citations management using BibTeX
+-   [ ] Improve light theme colors for accessibility and validate at https://pagespeed.web.dev/
 -   [ ] Convert colors to HSL & refine the palette
 -   [ ] Each post with within its folder with corresponding assets instead of a single folder with all the images
 -   [ ] Estimated reading time (still thinking if this is needed)